NVIDIA/deepops/docs/roce-perf-k8s.md

 ## RoCE Design Considerations

-   100GbE RoCE is used here to provide the interconect between two GPU worker nodes.
+   100GbE RoCE is used here to provide the interconnect between two GPU worker nodes.
 RoCE provides the Remote Direct Memory Access (RDMA) across the Ethernet and IP network from one host to another with reduced latency and lower CPU overhead.
-Traditionally Ethernet and IP network are considered as a "lossy" network since they're not designed to provide an end-to-end loseless transmission, the packet drops occured during the transmission are supposed to be taken care of by upper layer protocols.
+Traditionally Ethernet and IP network are considered as a "lossy" network since they're not designed to provide an end-to-end lossless transmission, the packet drops occurred during the transmission are supposed to be taken care of by upper layer protocols.
 RoCE switch remedies this by utilizing PFC and ECN to manage the traffic flow and congestions.
 In our lab we have taken following considerations into our implementation:

    * Enable and configure RoCE properly wherever it's applicable:
      * Use RoCE NICs in servers with appropriate drivers installed.